danielfrg/illusionist/DEVELOP.md

 make serve-examples
 ```

+With this setup:
-With this for changes on the JS you can just refresh the page.
+- To see changes on the JS part you can just refresh the page
-For changes on the python (nbconvert) part, run `make examples` each time.
+- To see changes on the python (nbconvert) part, run `make examples` again

 ## Testing